Nueces County Job Description

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following:

-Screens and reviews simple cases to determine the legal and factual sufficiency of the case.
+Screens and reviews simple cases to determine the legal and factual sufficiency of the case, or analyzes charging instruments.

-Conducts investigations and negotiations to determine recommendations for court action.
+Conducts investigations and negotiations to determine recommendations for court or non-court action.

-Prepares cases for trial; researches and briefs areas of the law specifically related to the case(s) and to any potential appeal.
+Prepares cases for trial, researches and briefs areas of the law specifically related to the case(s) and to any potential appeal, and assures the issuance or creation of related legal documents including subpoenas, motions, writs, warrants and other documents.

-Confers with supervisor, defense attorneys, investigators, law enforcement officials, victims, witnesses and other parties concerning assigned cases.
+Confers with supervisor, trial chief, defense attorneys, investigators, law enforcement officials, victims, witnesses and other parties concerning assigned cases.

 Prosecutes cases before appropriate court and/or jury.